-Before undertaking any fundraising events or producing any materials which contain the Foundation’s name, you must have written approval from the Foundation.
-Please contact Paula Hencelx111), who will work with you to submit a fundraising application and budget prior to any beginning efforts.
+Before undertaking any fundraising events or producing any materials which contain the CFA name of logo, please contact Donor Services Officer Katrina Perkosky at (814) 208-8411.
+She will work with you to submit a fundraising application and budget.
 The project will be evaluated on its appropriateness, feasibility, practicability, and potential liability concerns.

 The purpose of these policies and procedures is to provide guidelines for staff members, volunteers, and others who engage in fundraising activities for the benefit of and under the auspices of the Community Foundation for the Alleghenies.
 These policies and procedures apply to all fundraising, gift acceptance, and communication with donors or prospective donors.
 The intent of these policies is to ensure that donor’s wishes can be honored, community needs will be addressed, and the provisions of gifts are consistent with the Foundation’s overall mission.

 All efforts within the Community Foundation to raise funds from private and public sources (individuals, corporations, foundations, trusts and others) for endowed or pass-through funds must be coordinated through the Executive Director and/or the Senior Director of Donor Relations.